jhpyle/docassemble/_docs/objects.md

 This will result in the following error:

-> Found a reference to a variable 'long_branch.length' that could not
+> There was a reference to a variable 'long_branch.length' that could
-> be looked up in the question file or in any of the files
+> not be looked up in the question file or in any of the files
-> incorporated by reference into the question file, despite reaching
+> incorporated by reference into the question file.
-> the very end of the file.

 You might think, "hey, why doesn't my interview ask the question that sets `tree.branch.length`?"
 The reason is that `tree.branch` is just